 - Pleasant Hill

 - Spirit Lake

-Des Moines is the capital of Iowa, is in the western region of the American Midwest.
+Des Moines, Iowa, is a capital city in the heart of the Midwest.

 Warnings & Dangers in Des Moines

 OVERALL RISK : MEDIUM

 I promise you, some of the nicest people you'll ever meet are in Des Moines, but the city does come with medium risk, and crime is nipping at the heels of niceness.
 Violent crime rates are nearly twice the national average, and theft rates are at a one in 42 risk rate.

 DART is the public transportation system for the city and into neighboring suburbs.
 Rental cars, taxis, and rideshares are readily available.
 There's low risk with any option.

 I was even surprised at the 130 pickpockets and purse snatchings reported in 2020.
 Since there were more than 5,000 thefts total, it's not a huge risk, but it's still a reasonable risk to know that these types of petty crooks are out there looking for an easy score.
 Make it harder for them by hiding your wallet in a jacket pocket or front pants pocket.
 Bring small purses that are crossbody, so they aren't easy to snatch.